In the Spotlight

 New Role in Japan

-The Tyler resident is returning to Japan this month to begin employment in dormitory administration and outdoor education at Hokkaido International School, a private, English-speaking boarding school for pre-kindergarten through 12th grade.
+The Tyler resident is returning to Japan this fall to begin employment in dormitory administration and outdoor education at Hokkaido International School, a private, English-speaking boarding school for pre-kindergarten through 12th grade.

 Located in Sapporo, on Japan’s northernmost island of Hokkaido, the school is surrounded by national parks, ancient forests, natural hot springs, smoking volcanoes and snow-capped peaks.
 The students are offered a variety of opportunities to experience the outdoors as part of their curriculum.